openstack-archive/fuel-plugin-external-zabbix/doc/plugin-guide/source/guide.rst

 #.
 The Zabbix Dashboard page provides information on running processes and
    their state.
-If all processes are running successfully in the environment, you should see only green colour.
+If all processes are running successfully in the environment, you should see only green color.
 To demonstrate that monitoring is working properly, the Nova Scheduler process had been turned off.
 You can notice that Zabbix detected the halted process and provided the problem
    description: Nova Scheduler process is not running on node-13.domain.tld.